James-Molzer/Full_Encoder_Decoder_Package/README.md

-# this the encoder and decoder put into one app
+# this is the encoder and decoder put into one app